OctopusDeploy/docs/src/pages/docs/security/users-and-teams/auditing/index.md

 Periodically, Octopus will apply the retention policy to existing entries and store them as [JSONL](https://jsonlines.org/) files, grouped as a single file for each day (for example, `events-2019-01-01.jsonl`).

 Users with appropriate permissions (typically `Octopus Manager`) can download or delete the archived files.
-The downloaded files are intended to be imported into a datalake for querying and analysis.
+The downloaded files are intended to be imported into a data lake for querying and analysis.

 ### Accessing archived logs {#accessing-archived-logs}